fikrado/qurxin/README.md

-# sida hacker ku qurxi
+# Termux interface and theme creat by hacker somali
 #### Beautify theme for Termux App With a warm welcome by yahya in 16-octuber-2020

 ## [+] Installation & Usage